arjunperi/Brick-Breaker-Game/doc/PLAN.md

    * void start (Stage stage) - sets the stage for the screen.

  * Class 5
-   * Breakout class - runs the game and holds the main method
+   * Game class - runs the game and holds the main method

    * void main (String[] args)